xenia-d/NLP-intent-classification/Intention_Generation/ReadME.md

 It can be seen that T5-base shows a moderately positive correlation in agreement with human annotators, while T5-small does not show a clear correlation.

+All these analyses are also saved and can be found in the `analysis` folder.